OverlordZorn/CVO-Auxiliary/readme.md

 When Action is being executed, an AmmoCrate with customizable Content is being spawned.

 ## [ULA - Unhide Layer Action](/addons/ula/readme.md)
 Creates an Ace Interaction on an object.
 The object needs to be near a set of editor objects inside a layer with a certain name.
-When the action is being executed, it simulates the building of "something", by unhiding the objects in the defined layer, one after another - based on bbjects ASL from lowest to highest object.
+When the action is being executed, it simulates the building of "something", by unhiding the objects in the defined layer - one after another - based on bbjects ASL from lowest to highest object.
+Multiple people can work together and build things faster.

 ## Music